CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

          ![](../media/parameters.png)

-2. Submit the following message in chat session
+2. Submit the following message in the chat session.

       ```
       Write three multiple choice questions based on the following text.